 School: Harvard John A. Paulson School of Engineering and Applied Sciences

-A doctorate or terminal degree in Engineering, Physics, Chemistry, or a related field is required by the expected start date.
+Candidates are required to have a doctorate or terminal degree in Electrical Engineering, Applied Physics, Physics or related fields by the expected start date.

-Required application documents include a cover letter, CV, a statement of research interests, a teaching/advising statement (describing teaching philosophy and practices), and up to three representative papers.
+Required application documents are a cover letter, CV, a statement of research interests, a teaching statement, and up to three representative papers.
+SEAS is a highly interdisciplinary environment without traditional departments, but the teaching statement should indicate a primary teaching area (e.g. applied physics, electrical engineering).
 In addition, we ask for a statement describing efforts to encourage diversity, inclusion, and belonging, including past, current, and anticipated future contributions in these areas.

 Equal Opportunity Employer: